Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 • Donations to political parties

-• Transfer of property arising on the occurrence of death
+• Transfer of property arising on the occurrence of death.

-• Transfers of property arising from internal reorganizations
+• Transfers of property arising from internal reorganizations.

-• Disposals arising from expropriations
+• Disposals arising from expropriations.

-• Disposals of non-Cypriot real estate
+• Disposals of non-Cypriot real estate.

-Value Added Tax Exemptions
+Value Added Tax (VAT) exemptions

 The Cyprus VAT rate is 19 percent.
 However, there are certain goods and services in Cyprus that are tax-exempt from VAT, and they include:

-• Most financial, insurance, and banking services
+• Most financial, insurance, and banking services.
+However, certain advisory services are subject to VAT in Cyprus.

-• Most medical, hospital and dental care services
+• Most medical, hospital and dental care services as long they are licensed and authorized practitioners.

 • Certain educational, cultural, and sports activities